Representation

 Harmonic expansion

-The CPO state is thus described by the state vectors of complex-valued expansion coefficients
+The CPO state is therefore described by the state vectors of complex-valued expansion coefficients

-where the magnitude and complex phase of the coefficients determine the size and rotation of the contribution from the associated harmonic mode.
+where the magnitude and complex phase of each coefficient determines the size and rotation that a given harmonic contributes with.

 Reduced form

-This can be taken advantage of for large problems where many (e.g. gridded) CPOs must be stored in memory, thereby effectively reducing the size of the problem.
-The vector of reduced expansion coefficients is defined as
+This can be taken advantage of for large problems where many (e.g. gridded) CPOs must be stored in memory, thereby reducing the dimensionality of the problem.
+The vectors of reduced expansion coefficients are defined as

 import numpy as np